 Marina has significant Parliamentary experience and has been a specialist advisor to several Education Ministers.
 She has experience in a range of public policy processes including the preparation of Cabinet papers, briefing Ministers, and preparing for Select Committees.

-Marina leads the Education and Public Policy teams at Chen Palmer and has over eleven years experience providing legal and public policy advice on a range of issues.
+Marina has over fourteen years experience providing legal and public policy advice on a range of issues.

 Marina has a LLB and Diploma for Graduates in Arts from the University of Otago, and was admitted to the Bar in 2002.
 Marina joined the public service, firstly with the Transition Tertiary Education Commission, then the Tertiary Education Commission.
 She was seconded to Parliament as the tertiary education private secretary for four senior Ministers of the Crown.
 She then moved back to the Tertiary Education Commission as a Senior Manager.

 In private practice, Marina has significant experience in advising institutes of technology and polytechnics, industry training organisations, universities, wananga and private training establishments as well as early childhood education services, schools and students’ associations.

 Marina’s areas of expertise include:

 - Education statutory, regulatory and funding requirements for the early childhood, schooling, tertiary education sectors;